Here's where to find tribute bands playing hits by The Stranglers, Foo Fighters, Marillion

 Four talented and experienced musicians accurately recreate the complex, intricate sounds of early Marillion while a vocalist with an authentic Scottish accent sings the songs with intense passion and emotion.

+Sixties rock legends The Doors are honoured in a tribute show at The Flowerpot on February 4.
+The Doors Alive recreate the sound, look, presence and magic of a real 1960s’ Doors concert, perfectly and effortlessly transporting the audience back in time with classic hits such as Light My Fire, When The Music's Over, Riders On The Storm, The End and many more.

+Love DistrAction is the UK’s premier number one tribute to The Human League.
+The band uses live synthesiaers and guitar to deliver an accurate and authentic sound.Nic Price delivers an uncannily accurate vocal portrayal of the mighty Phil Oakey accompanied by Nick Stylianides who is musical director, programmer and on live keyboard duties and Russ Harvey, programmer, keyboards and live guitar.

-Tickets for all shows at The Flowerpot are available from the venue or can be booked online at www.rawpromo.co.uk
+Tickets for all of the shows at The Flowerpot are available from the venue or can be booked online by visiting www.rawpromo.co.uk